-- Switch slave to INIT (A) - · Switch slave to BOOTSTRAP
+- · Switch slave to BOOTSTRAP

-- Check the current status (B, C) - Download the new \efw file (wait until it ends).
+- Check the current status (B, C) - Download the new efw file (wait until it ends).
 A password will not be necessary usually.

 - · After the download switch to INIT, then PreOP - Switch off the slave briefly (don't pull under voltage!) - Check within CoE 0x100A, if the FW status was correctly overtaken.